Safety in South Africa

 Safe Transportation from the Airport to Your Accommodation

 The journey from the airport to your accommodation is often one of the most vulnerable stages of your trip.
-In cities like Johannesburg and Pretoria, incidents involving travelers are not uncommon.
-Carjackings—where vehicles are stopped on quiet roads—or criminals posing as police officers are among the known risks.
+In cities like Johannesburg and Pretoria, unauthorized taxis and opportunistic criminals target unsuspecting tourists at arrival terminals.

 To reduce these dangers, always use official taxis or trusted rideshare services like Uber.
-An even safer option is to arrange a transfer in advance through your hotel or travel agency.
-These drivers are typically reliable and well-acquainted with local conditions.
+An even safer option is to arrange a hotel shuttle or private transfer in advance.
+Many accommodations offer this service, ensuring you’re met at the airport and driven directly to your destination.

 If possible, avoid driving at night, especially right after your arrival.
-If nighttime travel is unavoidable, stay alert and stick to well-lit, busy roads.
-Research your route ahead of time and, if in doubt, follow the advice of your hotel staff.
+If nighttime travel is unavoidable, stay alert and stick to well-lit, main roads.

 By following these precautions, you’ll set the foundation for a safe and enjoyable journey through South Africa.